-PART A For patients who are currently LESS THAN 60 years of age 1.
-Unless contraindicated, a TUBERCULIN SKIN TEST (TST) within the past six months is REQUIRED (Please check all appropriate boxes on the right) TST Contraindicated (proceed to Section 2 below) TST Completed RESULT: Negative.
-If NEGATIVE no further testing is required unless patient is symptomatic (see Section 2) Positive.
-If POSITIVE a CHEST X-RAY is REQUIRED Chest X-Ray Completed RESULT: Negative.
-If NEGATIVE no further testing is required Positive.
-If NEGATIVE no further testing is required Positive.
-If NEGATIVE referral to TB Services is required Referral to TB Services completed (completion of Section 2 is not required) 2.
-IF TST is contraindicated OR IF the patient is symptomatic a CHEST X-RAY is REQUIRED TST Contraindicated Patient is symptomatic (Please check all appropriate) Chest X-Ray Completed RESULT: Negative.
-If NEGATIVE no further testing is required Positive.
-If POSITIVE referral to TB Services is required Referral to TB Services completed

-□ I have checked the appropriate boxes above AND have attached the results of the TST and/or CXR as indicated.
+1. Unless contraindicated, a TUBERCULIN SKINTEST (TST) within the past six months is REQUIRED (Please check all appropriate boxes on the right) Output Description: unless patient is sy □ Positive.
+If POSITIVE, a CHE Chest X-Ray Completed RESULT: □ Negative.
+If NEGATIVE, no fu □ Positive. orther testing is required.
+Ormptomatic (see Section 2).
+ST X-RAY is REQUIRED.
+Orther testing is required. all to TB Services isrequired. mpleted.
+2. IF TST is contraindicated OR IF the patient is symptomatic a CHEST X-RAY is REQUIRED TST Contraindicated.
+Patient is symptomatic.
+(Please check all appropriate) □ Chest X-Ray Completed RESULT: □ Negative.
+If NEGATIVE, no further testing is required. □ Positive.
+If POSITIVE, referral to TB Services isrequired. □ Referral to TB Services completed.
+I have checked the appropriate boxes above AND have attached the results of the TST and/or CXR as indicated.
+SIGNED: Date: Name: Designation: Telephone: YYYY/MM/DD PRINTED 3

-SIGNED:

-Date: Name: CPSID: Telephone: YYYY/MM/DD PRINTED